bondeje/peggy/README.md

 | `,`                  | `SequenceRule`s                    |
 | `\|`                 | `ChoiceRule`s                      |

-## Testing <b>peggy</b>
+## Testing <b>peg4c</b>

 Basic tests of the logic of the different types of operators, lexer, and parser are automatically done at build time when `make` or `make all` are run.
-Additionally, a bootstrap build test of <b>peggy</b> itself is done where peggy rebuilds itself.
+Additionally, a bootstrap build test of <b>peg4c</b> itself is done where peg4c rebuilds itself.
 These are very basic so coverage is wanting.

 For the examples, I only have simple trivial examples of running them and no extensive testing.
 Where relevant, I provide some files under the directory `examples/*/sample_files`.